 The NBME CBSE exam has proven to be a good predictor of student performance on the USMLE Step 1 exam.
-In an effort to assess the readiness of RUSM students to pass the Step 1 on their ‘first attempt’, RUSM requires that students first pass the NBME CBSE.
+In an effort to assess the readiness of RUSM students to pass the USMLE Step 1 on their ‘first attempt’, RUSM requires that students first pass the NBME CBSE.

 Students are given a total three attempts to obtain a passing grade on the NBME CBSE and must pass:

 Any student who is not prepared to sit for their final attempt has the option to personally withdraw from the university prior to the date of their scheduled exam.
-Requests to withdraw can be submitted to Registrar@RossU.edu.
-Once the student feels he/she is prepared can apply for readmission.
+Requests to withdraw must be submitted directly to the Office of the Registrar at Registrar@RossU.edu.
+Once the student feels they are prepared can apply for readmission.
 Readmission is not guaranteed.
-Students who are readmitted to sit for the CBSE will be given a new deadline and will have a single attempt to pass the exam.
+Students who are readmitted to sit for the NBME CBSE will be given a new deadline and will have a single attempt to pass the exam.
 Failure to pass the exam will result in the student being subject to dismissal.

 Subject Clerkship Exam (SCE)

 The NBME SCE is required for each clinical core clerkship and the NBME SCE score is weighted (25%) into the overall core clinical clerkship grade for the follow cores:

 A student must pass at least five (5) core SCEs, be eligible to sit for the NBME CCSE, which is a requirement to be eligible to sit for USMLE Step 2 CK.
 Students can schedule the NBME CCSE upon passing four (4) SCEs by submitting an Early Verification Agreement form (See EVA form), however, students are eligible to sit for the NBME CCSE until passing five (5) SCEs.

 NBME Subject Clerkship Exam (SCE) Scoring and Grading: